Step 1: Seek medical advice

 Step 6: Issuing court proceedings

-Remember that less than 1% of medical negligence cases go to trial.
+Remember that less than 1% of medical negligence cases end up in court, and very few of those cases ever make it to the courtroom.